fazlialtunn/basketball-analysis-yolov5-opencv/README.md

 ### 4. Download the large model files
 git lfs pull

-⚠️ If you skip Step 4, model files under the models/ directory will not be available for use.
+⚠️ If you skip these, model files under the models/ directory will not be available for use.